What is Mammography?

 According to a 2023 study shared by the American Heart Association (AHA):

-Arterial Stiffness and Women: Why Is It So Important?
+Atherosclerosis and Women: Why Is It So Important?

 Breast Artery Calcification: What Does It Mean?